emanuel-epifani/emanuel-epifani/README.md

 - 👨‍💻 I’m a software developer at IOMA, in Turin 🏢

-- ⌨️ Mainly code in Flutter & Nestjs 💻
+- ⌨️ Code mainly in Flutter and Nestjs 💻

 - ☁️ Sometimes I play with Docker and Kubernetes 🌐